junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 S04E20 rewrite from Cas POV? what happened to Cas during S04E20 events, he tries to warn Dean then in angel fight, forced out of vessel, gets grabbed to Heaven, being brainwashed by Naomi, hear Jimmy's pray (Dean never prayed up until now but hear Jimmy's pray too? that's how he know Cas can hear?), fights his way out, break the brainwash, come to Claire, ask for consent, then leave

+(Cas might have to lie to Naomi to get out to reach Jimmy, telling Naomi: he replying to Jimmy's call is also an act of "serving Heaven", he could use him as a suitable vessel, it's a beneficial, strategic move for Heaven, maybe that's how he convinced Naomi.
+Even though the fundamental real reason is just he cares about human and needs to keep his promise and go to save Jimmy and his family.)

+（→ prompt 398）

 ### 392.【CasJimmy/destiel】S05E03 open phone line between vessel and angel

 S05E03 Cas says there's an open phone line between an angel and his vessel, he uses the spell on the vessel to talk to Raphael, which means for all the other vessel/angel pair we see in canon, at some point, we can use this vessel/angel phone line to solve some problems: Dean/Michael, Adam/Michael, Sam/Lucifer, Nick/Lucifer, Jimmy/Cas, Claire/Cas, etc.